cookieclicker123/Expert-Agent/README.md

 - **Prompt Crafting**: Use precise and context-specific prompts to get better responses from the model.
 - **Memory Leaks**: Monitor system resources during extended use to prevent memory issues.
 - **Reuse Models**: Avoid reloading or re-initializing the model unnecessarily to improve performance.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Meta AI for LLaMA 3.2
+- Ollama team for local model serving
+- Groq for high-performance inference
+- FAISS team for vector indexing